kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

    `gang.minCount` in the same request is validated against the final state.
    * topology constraints, disruption mode, and resourceClaims are individually well-formed;
    * on update, every `spec.scheduling` field is immutable **except** `gang.minCount`.
+   The bulk of these structural rules are expressed as declarative validation (DV) markers on the building-block types, so the api-server runs the generated `Validate_*` validators automatically.
-2. **`workloadbuilder` semantic validation** owns the *consistency* rules.
-The API server calls the library's `Validate` entrypoint, which performs the same configuration resolution and policy validation that `Build` runs and returns aggregated field errors.
-This guarantees that any configuration the API server accepts is one the controller can compile into a valid `Workload`, rejecting combinations that are structurally legal but semantically invalid (e.g. an unsupported disruption mode, or a policy/constraint pairing the builder cannot translate) uniformly across all integrating controllers.
-Because resolution reads only the incoming object and never cluster state, it is safe to call from the registry layer; it complements, and does not replace, the structural and immutability checks in the api-server validation.
+2. **`workloadbuilder` complex validation** owns the *consistency* rules that DV cannot express.
+The API server calls the `Builder`'s `Validate(ctx, rootPath, ValidationInput{})` entrypoint, which resolves the config (default merged with the mapped `Input`, callbacks applied) and then checks the controller's opt-in allow-lists (`AllowedPolicies`, `AllowedDisruptionModes`) plus cross-field rules such as rejecting the `all` disruption mode with the `Basic` policy.
+Errors are reported at the `spec.scheduling` sub-path recorded in each block's `PathElements`.
+Because in-tree Job validation already runs DV at the api-server, it sets `BuildOptions.DisableDeclarativeValidation` so `Validate` performs only the complex checks (and needs no owner).
+This guarantees any configuration the API server accepts is one the controller can compile into a valid `Workload`, uniformly across all integrating controllers.
+Because resolution reads only the incoming object and never cluster state, it is safe to call from the registry layer; it complements, and does not replace, the structural and immutability checks above.

 #### Instantiating the runtime `PodGroup`

-`Build` returns only the `Workload` (the scheduling template); it does not create the runtime `PodGroup`.
-After the `Workload` exists on the API server, the Job controller instantiates the `PodGroup` from the `Workload`'s single `PodGroupTemplate`.
-For a Job there is exactly one template, so the controller creates one `PodGroup` that references the template and carries two ownerReferences — a controller ref to the `Job` (so it is GC'd with the Job) and a non-controller ref to the `Workload`:
+`BuildWorkload` returns only the `Workload` (the scheduling template); it does not create the runtime `PodGroup`.
+After the `Workload` exists on the API server, the Job controller calls the `Builder`'s `NewPodGroup(name, templateName)` to instantiate the `PodGroup` from the `Workload`'s single `PodGroupTemplate`.
+For a Job there is exactly one template, so the controller creates one `PodGroup` whose `spec.workloadRef` references the `Workload` and template by name (`workloadName`/`templateName`) and that carries two ownerReferences — a controller ref to the `Job` (so it is GC'd with the Job) and a non-controller ref to the `Workload`:

 Pods are then created by the existing Job pod-management logic with